melbinjp/melbinjp/README.md

 ## 💬 Innovation Philosophy

-*"True progress lives at the intersection of technical precision and creative problem-solving.
-I build systems that don't just solve problems, but redefine what's possible."*
+*"True progress lives at the intersection of technical precision and creative problem-solving."*

 ---